mkarneim/pojobuilder/README.md

   public String name;
 }
 ```
-This will generate a builder class with the name "FluentContactBuilder" into the package "builder".
+This will generate a builder class with the name `FluentContactBuilder` into the package `builder`.

 You even can use a combination of multiple default configuration annotations:
 ```java